syncfusion-content/wpf-docs/wpf/SfDiagram/Page-Settings.md

 MultiplePage and PageBreaks

-If MultiplePage is set to true, based on the content of the page, the page size will be in multiples of the specified PageWidth and PageHeight.
-If ShowPageBreaks is set to true, page break lines will be rendered to separate the pages.
+When MultiplePage is set to true, based on the content of the page, the page size is in multiples of the specified PageWidth and PageHeight.
+When ShowPageBreaks is set to true, page break lines are rendered to separate the pages.